LearnWithDhruv/text-to-3D/README.md

 This allows the application to reference past creations and maintain context across sessions.

-## 🖼️ Example Usage
+## Example Usage

-1. Enter a creative prompt like "A glowing dragon standing on a cliff at sunset"
+1. Enter a creative prompt like "A futuristic knight standing atop a neon-lit skyscraper."
-2. Click "Generate 3D Creation"
+2. Hit “Create 3D Model” to begin the magic.
 3. Wait while the system:
    - Enhances your prompt with the LLM
    - Generates an image
    - Converts the image to a 3D model
-4. View and download your 3D model
+4. Explore and download your custom 3D model.
-5. Browse previous creations in the sidebar
+5. Revisit your past creations anytime using the sidebar.

-## 🔧 Troubleshooting
+##  Troubleshooting

 - **3D Model Viewer Issues**: If the 3D model doesn't display correctly, use the download button to view the model in a dedicated 3D viewer application.
 - **Image Generation Fails**: Ensure your prompt is descriptive but not excessively long.
 - **App Initialization Errors**: Check that the Openfabric services are properly configured and accessible.

-## 📦 Project Structure
+##  Project Structure

 ```
 app/